 Another Monica Brown book, My Name is Gabito uses incredible imagery to capture the talent of Colombia’s Gabriel Garcia Marquez.
 His powerful imagination is beautifully depicted in this multilingual book that goes from English to Spanish seamlessly.
 Marquez, nicknamed Gabito as a child, was one of the greatest writers of our time.
 This picture book follows his childhood in Colombia to his life more recently, prior to his 2014 death.
 A very inspiring story of a man full of imagination that saw beauty in the world.
 4-10 years old is the recommended age but also works for younger and older age groups.

-Do you have any books you’d recommend?
-I’d love to hear your favorites too.
+Do you have any children’s books you’d recommend for Hispanic Heritage Month?
+We’d love to hear your favorites too.
 Drop a comment below!